AnuraagReddy123/AnuraagReddy123/README.md

 - 👋 Hi, I’m Anuraag
-- 👀 I’m interested in Android Development and want to learn more about Data Science
+- 👀 I’m interested in Natural Language Processing and Machine learning in general
-- 🌱 I’m currently learning some basic machine learning
+- 🌱 I’m currently learning about Reinforcement Learning
-- 💞️ I’m looking to collaborate on any android project (as long as it is written in Java)
 - 📫 How to reach me email me at: anuraagreddy74@gmail.com

 <!---